sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 The daughters exchanged glances, their unspoken plans weaving like threads in the dark.

-## The River
+## At the bank of Sarayu River

-Back in Ayodhya,The river ran thick with mud.
+Back in Ayodhya,Sarayu ran thick with mud.
 Ram knelt and scrubbed his hands in the cold water.
 The silt stung his nails.

 Behind him, Lakshman drew his bow.
 The string creaked.

-“She’s spreading lies,” Lakshman said.
+“Surpanakha is spreading lies,” Lakshman said.
 “Says Ram trusts her family.
 Says the brothers are at each other’s throats.”

 Ram looked up.
-“You speak like a son.”
+“You are my life.”
+He paused.
+“More than my own.”
 Lakshman did not answer.
 He knew.

 “Time heals,” Ram said.
 “Only trust and love can fix a broken soul.”